pchemguy/SQLite-ICU-MinGW/icubuild.md

   return 0
 }
 ```
-<p> </p>

 - Set the variables from step 3
-This routine sets default library flags, flags for static binding of the standard libraries, ICU flags, enables additional SQLite features and optionally changes the calling convention.
+This routine sets default library flags, flags for static binding of the standard libraries, ICU flags, and enables additional SQLite features.

 ```bash
 set_sqlite3_extra_options() {